 Pacific Island Countries and Territories (PICTs) have raised concerns about their islands receiving lost or abandoned dFADs, with stranding of dFAD rafts and their submerged appendages snagging and potentially damaging habitats, such as coral reefs and mangroves.
-The stranding of dFADs is also viewed as contributing to coastal pollution by ALDFG brought in by ocean currents (Burt et al., 2020; Van der Mheen et al., 2020).
-Recent studies using dFAD positional data have estimated that around 11% of dFADs become stranded in the WCPO (Escalle et al., 2023a).
+The stranding of dFADs is also viewed as contributing to coastal pollution by ALDFG brought in by ocean currents [48,49].
+Recent studies using dFAD positional data have estimated that around 7 % of dFADs become stranded in the WCPO [20,41].
+In addition, it has been estimated that this level of stranding could affect 4-6 km2 of coral reef habitat per year in the eight PICTs that are part of the Parties to the Nauru Agreement (PNA) [50].
 This stranding rate is however likely to be a significant underestimate given that most dFADs stop being monitored before reaching coastal areas.
-In the Atlantic and Indian oceans, higher rates of stranding events have been detected, at 15 to 22% of dFADs deployed over the last decade (Imzilen et al., 2021).
-The likely underestimation in the Pacific Ocean triggered the need for data collection on lost and stranded dFADs directly in PICTs, to assess the real stranding rate, and to explore the impacts of dFADs on coastal ecosystems and communities (Mourot et al., 2023).
-Finally, a significant fraction of the lost and abandoned dFADs are likely to sink, with unknown and unmonitored consequences to the sea bed (Amon et al., 2020), including sensitive ecosystems like sea mounts (Consoli et al., 2020).
+In the Atlantic and Indian oceans, higher rates of stranding events have been detected, at 15-22 % of dFADs deployed over the last decade [51].
+The likely underestimation in the Pacific Ocean triggered the need for data collection on lost and stranded dFADs directly in PICTs, to assess the real stranding rate, and to explore the impacts of dFADs on coastal ecosystems and communities [42].
+Finally, a significant fraction of the lost and abandoned dFADs are likely to sink, with unknown and unmonitored consequences to the sea bed [52], including sensitive ecosystems like seamounts [24].

 The dominance of dFADs incorporating netting in their construction used in the WCPO, as described in this study, could have negative ecological effects.
-Entanglement of sensitive species, such as turtles and sharks, can occur at different stages of a dFAD's life, from the time drifting at-sea, through to longer-term ghost fishing when the dFAD is lost or abandoned, to the final life stages if the dFAD strands and becomes snagged on coral reefs or other structured habitats (Balderson and Martin, 2015; Filmalter et al., 2013; Pilling et al., 2017).
+Entanglement of sensitive species, such as turtles and sharks, can occur at different stages of a dFAD's life, from the time drifting at-sea, through to longer-term ghost fishing when the dFAD is lost or abandoned, to the final life stages if the dFAD strands and becomes snagged on coral reefs or other structured habitats [43,53-55].
 When netting is used in dFADs, an important parameter to estimate for entanglement potential is the mesh size (particularly if it is above or below 7 cm).
 While a decrease in mesh size has been detected in recent years, more monitoring of this trend is required.
 Some fleets also only used very small mesh netting corresponding to vessels fishing in the Eastern Pacific Ocean (EPO) for a large part of the year (Ecuador, Spain and El Salvador).
-The investigation of netting use and mesh size did not account for how the netting was incorporated into the dFAD design (e.g., netting rolled up as sausages, freely hanging etc.), which can reduce entanglement risk (lowentanglement design, Figure 3).
-This aspect of dFAD construction is currently not recorded by observers on the FAD-related data form and should be collected by observers where possible, as is already the case in the EPO (IATTC, 2018).
+The investigation of netting use and mesh size did not account for how the netting was incorporated into the dFAD design (e.g., netting rolled up as sausages, freely hanging etc.), which can reduce entanglement risk (Low-Entanglement design, Fig. 3).
+This aspect of dFAD construction is currently not recorded by observers on the FAD-related data form and should be collected by observers where possible, as is already the case in the EPO [44].